BekithembaMrwetyana/Digital-Portfolio/README.md

 - **S** – The *Personality Assessment* section helped me reflect on my personality traits, preferences for work environments, and energy sources (e.g., introversion/extroversion).
 - **T** – I needed to evaluate how my personality affects my job satisfaction and team compatibility.
-- **A** – Through the quizzes and reflection prompts, I identified myself as being analytical, autonomous, and highly focused on structure.
-I realized I work best in calm, structured environments with some autonomy.
+- **A** – Through the quizzes and reflection prompts, I identified myself as being someone who is highly focused on structure.
+I realized I work best in calm, structured environments.
 - **R** – I now understand that I thrive in roles that require problem-solving, strategy, and independent work — which reinforces my interest in software and systems development.

 ---